helaili/everyone.app/README.md

 # everyone.app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Maintains a team with all your organization members
+A GitHub App built with [Probot](https://github.com/probot/probot) that Maintains a team with all your organization members.
+Upon installation, an `everyone` team will be created in your organization and every member added to it.
+Every new member joining your organization will be added automatically.

 ## Setup